What to Do If Your Car Gets Repossessed: Essential Steps and Rights

-What It Means When a Car is Repossessed?
+What It Means When a Car Is Repossessed?

 If you miss a payment, the lender can rightfully repossess your car.
 A missed payment is defined as more than 30 days past the payment date.
 Most lenders don’t proceed with repossession until the borrower has missed two or three consecutive payments.